fgvieira/ngsF/README.md

 # ngsF

-`ngsF` is a program to estimate per-individual inbreeding coefficients, under a probabilistic framework that takes the uncertainty of genotype's assignation into account.
+`ngsF` is a program to estimate per-individual inbreeding coefficients under a probabilistic framework that takes the uncertainty of genotype's assignation into account.

+### Citation

+`ngsF` was published in 2013 at [Genome Research](http://genome.cshlp.org/content/23/11/1852.full), so please cite it if you use it in your work:

+    Vieira FG, Fumagalli M, Albrechtsen A, Nielsen R Estimating inbreeding coefficients from NGS data: Impact on genotype calling and allele frequency estimation.
+    Genome Research (2013) 23: 1852-1861

 ### Installation

+`ngsF` can be easily installed but has some external dependencies:

+* `zlib`: v1.2.7 tested on Ubuntu
+* `md5sum`: only needed for `make test`

 To install the entire package just download the source code: